← samuelvaiter.com

 Tokenizer

 Tokenization is the process of breaking text into smaller units - tokens - which can be words, subwords, or characters.
 It's a step in NLP, transforming raw text into token embeddings.
 The classical algorithm is Byte-Pair Encoding at the subword level.
-[REF] thumbnail
+[REF] Tokenizer

 Lorenz attractor